nf-core/modules/modules/nf-core/cellranger/count/README.md

 for i in $(seq 4) ; do ; rename L00$i L001 $MFC/fc$i/*; done
 ```

-3. Simulate scenario that sample was multiplexed
+3. Simulate scenario where sample was multiplexed:

 ```
 MPX=fastq_multiplexed